base-link/base/book/introduction.md

     their package management, like Node's modules or Rust's crates.
     Sharing should be easy and seamless.
 11. **Learning**.
-It should require minimal learning for anyone to get Started, and all the tooling should be very well designed with a great UX.
+It should require minimal learning for anyone to get NoteTreeted, and all the tooling should be very well designed with a great UX.
 Still a long way to go to get there, but working on it.
 12. **Pleasing**.
 It should be visually pleasing to the eye, and stimulating when you experience it.

 ## Drawbacks

-Some of the drawbacks to Star are:
+Some of the drawbacks to NoteTree are:

 1. **Verbosity**.
-For much of data modeling, Star is quite consise (such as writing classes).
+For much of data modeling, NoteTree is quite consise (such as writing classes).
 But for writing programs and the implementations of functions, because it doesn't have all the short operators and requires extra keywords, it is not as concise in this